whyboris/utilitarianism.net/content/introduction-to-utilitarianism.md

 ## What Is Utilitarianism?

-The core idea of utilitarianism is that we ought to act to improve the well-being of everyone by as much as possible.
+The core idea of utilitarianism is that we ought to act to improve the well-being of everyone by as much as possible:

-A more precise definition of utilitarianism is as follows:

 > Utilitarianism is the view that one ought always to promote the sum total of well-being.[^3]

-Sometimes philosophers talk about “welfare” or “utility” rather than “well-being”, but these words are typically used to mean the same thing.[^4] Utilitarianism is most commonly applied to evaluate the rightness of actions, but the theory can also evaluate other things, like rules, policies, motives, virtues, and social institutions.
+Sometimes philosophers talk about “welfare” or “utility” rather than “well-being”, but these words are typically used to mean the same thing.[^4] Utilitarianism is most commonly applied to evaluate the rightness of actions, but the theory can also [evaluate other things](/types-of-utilitarianism/#global-utilitarianism-and-hybrid-utilitarianism), like rules, policies, motives, virtues, and social institutions.
 It is perhaps unfortunate that the clinical-sounding term “utilitarianism” caught on as a name, especially since in common speech the word “utilitarian” is easily confused with joyless functionality or even outright selfishness.

 All ethical theories belonging to the utilitarian family share four defining elements: (i) consequentialism, (ii) welfarism, (iii) impartiality, and (iv) aggregationism.